kenmeriftw/pick_a_card/README.md

 You have four suits

-#### To start the application, clone this repo, cd to this dir and run on your local machine's terminal
+#### To start the application, clone this repo, cd to this dir and run `bundle` on your local machine's terminal
+You have to have `ruby` and `bundler` installed on your machine.

 ```
 ruby pick_a_card.rb
 ```

 ![alt text](https://media.giphy.com/media/HRpMyOye9SYaE1s6N3/giphy.gif)

-You have to have `ruby` installed on your machine.